Updated on April 28th, 2025

 Be Reassuring

 As you speak with your student, make an effort to be reassuring.
 Let your student know that homesickness is common and, to a degree, normal on occasion.
-Remind them that others around them likely have these feelings, too, and that they aren’t alone.
+Remind them that others around them likely have these feelings, too, and that they aren’t alone in experiencing the ups and downs of adjusting to college life.

 You can also tell your student that these emotions tend to diminish with time.
 As they get to know their new home, get active on campus, and build a social circle, they will likely start to feel better.
 Encourage them to focus on the positive aspects of their college experience and to cultivate the relationships they need to have a suitable amount of local support.